ArtemUNINOVA/ENHANCE_proj/prescriptive_and_adaptive_decision/README.md

 - File "untitled_project" with a trained LSTM model that is used for classification of samples, classifying a sample belongs to the red zone interval (last 30 samples before engine failure) or not.
 - The .ipynb file containing the source code for data pre-processing, model definition, training and plotting.

 There are two ways to use the .ipynb file: either to open it with Jupyter Notebook or with Google Colab.
-If Google Colab is used no further installations are needed besides the availability of the web browser.
+If Google Colab is used, no further installations are needed besides the availability of the web browser.
 In the case if Jupyter Notebook is used the **pre-requisites are as follows**:
 - Installed Python's interpreter.
 - Installed Anaconda distribution that already contains jupyter notebook.
 - A set of libraries that can be installed using, for instance, pip package manager.